 Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) called Queen’s Online.
 A range of e-learning experiences are also embedded in the degree through, for example: interactive group workshops in a flexible learning space, podcasts and interactive web-based learning activities.

 Introduce basic information about new topics as a starting point for further self-directed private study/reading.
 Lectures also provide opportunities to ask questions, gain some feedback and advice on assessments (normally delivered in large groups to all year group peers).

 Undergraduates are allocated a Personal Tutor who meets with them on several occasions during each year to support their academic development.

 Practical and Simulation Based Education

-Where you will have opportunities to develop technical skills and apply theoretical principles to real-life or practical contexts.
+Where you will have opportunities to develop technical and therapeutic skills and apply theoretical principles to real-life or practical contexts.
 All nursing students have opportunities to engage in interprofessional education (IPE) activities.
-You will be expected to attend 100% of practical classes within the relevant nursing modules
+You will be expected to attend 100% of classes within your nursing modules

 This is an essential part of life as a Queen’s student when important private reading, engagement with e-learning resources, reflection on feedback to date and research work for assignments is carried out.